plopezmp/GdR/Ansible GNS3 Lab/README.md

 #### The file `/etc/ssh/ssh_config`

 We get error if we try to ssh to R1: `ssh ansible@192.168.0.10`.
-The router uses key encription algorithm Append at the end the following:
+The router uses key encription algorithm.

+Append at the end of `/etc/ssh/ssh_config` the following line:

 ```
 KexAlgorithms=curve25519-sha256@libssh.org,ecdh-sha2-nistp256,ecdh-sha2-nistp384,ecdh-sha2-nistp521,diffie-hellman-group-exchange-sha256,diffie-hellman-group14-sha1,diffie-hellman-group1-sha1